SE-UP/RSE-UP/_sources/chapters/python_cli.md

 from wordcount import load_word_counts
 ```

-now we can run the following command to collate the results:
+Now we can run the following command to collate the results:

 ```bash
 python collate.py data/wc_dracula.txt data/wc_moby_dick.txt data/wc_jane_eyre.txt
 ```

-The results will then be show as output in the terminal.
-To save them in a text file we could either write a function for that or for now use the following command:
+The results will then be shown as output in the terminal.
+To save them in a text file, we could either write a function for that or for now use the following command:
 ```bash
 python collate.py data/wc_dracula.txt data/wc_moby_dick.txt data/wc_jane_eyre.txt > collated_wc.txt
 ```